5ud0kU/OpenBox-Shell-For-Grey-Hack-/README.md

 Note Important : if you use synapse for building your OpenBox dont forget to put the ../shell/args.config into ..myproject/bin/version/shell/args.config. when exporting project dont forget to tell to your users to do the same.

+If you have interest on the under hood of this tool please take a time to visit the website of the lib it make uses at https://minervaowllib.com/

 ![it](https://user-images.githubusercontent.com/90292445/154630594-fdbeb2d9-2042-4819-94dd-eb3cdf19abdb.png)

 built-in cmds.